Stanbkrylix/codePath-data-dashBoard/README.md

 -   [x] **`useEffect` React hook and `async`/`await` are used**
 -   [x] **The app dashboard includes at least three summary statistics about the data**
     -   The app dashboard includes at least three summary statistics about the data, such as:
-        -   _insert details here_
+        -   _Gluten free, Vegan friendly, step by step instructions_
 -   [x] **A search bar allows the user to search for an item in the fetched data**
     -   The search bar **correctly** filters items in the list, only displaying items matching the search query
     -   The list of results dynamically updates as the user types into the search bar
--   [ ] **An additional filter allows the user to restrict displayed items by specified categories**
+-   [x] **An additional filter allows the user to restrict displayed items by specified categories**
     -   The filter restricts items in the list using a **different attribute** than the search bar
     -   The filter **correctly** filters items in the list, only displaying items matching the filter attribute in the dashboard
     -   The dashboard list dynamically updates as the user adjusts the filter

 The following **optional** features are implemented:

--   [ ] Multiple filters can be applied simultaneously
+-   [x] Multiple filters can be applied simultaneously
--   [ ] Filters use different input types
+-   [x] Filters use different input types
     -   e.g., as a text input, a dropdown or radio selection, and/or a slider
--   [ ] The user can enter specific bounds for filter values
+-   [x] The user can enter specific bounds for filter values

 The following **additional** features are implemented: